arirusso/analog/README.md

 #### Background

-Please note: I am not a Math Person.
-If I've named any concepts here poorly, please let me know!
-Or submit a pull request

-This library allows you to take a number and scale it given a source and destination range/set/etc.
+This helper provides a quick way to take a number and scale it given a source and destination range/set/etc.

 It's useful for converting data from raw values to a range used for display or other kinds of output.